vincentvankrunkelsven/courses-sql-test/chapter3.md

 title       : Testing subexercises description : This thing is meant to test subexercises

---- type:TabExercise lang:r xp:100 skills:1 key:ed98f7522c
+--- type:TabExercise key:ed98f7522c
-## Testing subexercises
+## TabExercise

-This is a subexercise.
-Updated here and there
+This is a tabexercise.
+Great
+XP should be defined at subexercise level.

 *** =pre_exercise_code
 ```{python}